AdobeDocs/campaign-web.en/help/v8/reporting/audit-trail.md

 ---
 # Audit trail{#audit-trail}

->[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn5"
->title="Audit trail"
->abstract="The new Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your Adobe Campaign instance in real-time."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 In Adobe Campaign Web User Interface, the **[!UICONTROL Audit trail]** feature provides users with full visibility into all modifications made to important entities within your instance, typically those that significantly impact a smooth operation of the instance.

 >[!IMPORTANT]